nixworks/public/news/2005/10/26/README.md

 ## [2005-10-26](/news/2005/10/26/index.md)

 ### [ Conflict in Iraq: Three U.S. Soldiers die in two separate insurgent attacks in Baghdad and near Baqouba. ](/news/2005/10/26/conflict-in-iraq-three-u-s-soldiers-die-in-two-separate-insurgent-attacks-in-baghdad-and-near-baqouba.md)
-_Context: Baghdad, Baqouba, Conflict in Iraq, Iraqi insurgency, U.S., United States Army_
+_Context: Baghdad, Baqouba, Conflict in Iraq, Iraqi insurgency, United States, United States Army_

 ### [ Baseball: In the deciding game of the 2005 World Series, the Chicago White Sox defeat the Houston Astros 1-0 to sweep the series 4 games to 0.
 This is the first World Championship for the Sox since 1917.
 Outfielder Jermaine Dye is named Series MVP. ](/news/2005/10/26/baseball-in-the-deciding-game-of-the-2005-world-series-the-chicago-white-sox-defeat-the-houston-astros-1-0-to-sweep-the-series-4-games-to.md)
-_Context: 1917, 2005 World Series, Chicago White Sox, Houston Astros, Jermaine Dye, Series MVP, baseball_
+_Context: 1917, 2005 World Series, Chicago White Sox, Houston Astros, Jermaine Dye, Series MVP, baseball game_

 ### [ For the first time in Iranian history, Indian soldiers killed fighting for the British in Iran have been commemorated in an official ceremony in Tehran. ](/news/2005/10/26/for-the-first-time-in-iranian-history-indian-soldiers-killed-fighting-for-the-british-in-iran-have-been-commemorated-in-an-official-ceremo.md)
 _Context: India, Iran, Tehran, United Kingdom_